AlphaSierra-jpg/Linux-system-administration/README.md

 Now you are connected with ssh without password to the server
 - - - -
 ## __Step 4__
+In this step we will install WordPress.
+First of all we have to install all the dependencies related to WordPress

 ```
 sudo apt install apache2 \